TedDaBigDawg/lumina/README.md

 Messaging: Email/SMS notifications (coming soon)

 🎯 Project Vision
-Church Runner was born from a deep desire to serve the Church through technology.
+Lumina was born from a deep desire to serve the Church through technology.
 It seeks to simplify spiritual logistics, lighten the burden on priests, and empower parishioners with greater access and engagement.

 🙌 Current Status
 🚧 MVP in development.